ing-bank/ingenious-doc/docs/databaseTesting/database.md

 ## Set up Database Connection

 * Add maven dependency in pom.xml for database driver which you are going to use.

-- If you are using **mysql** you need to add below dependency
+For example, if you are using **mysql** you need to add the following dependency :

      ```xml
         <dependency>